 Note: Students who do not meet the requirements for unconditional admission may be considered for the International Conditional Admission Program (ICAP).
 Incoming students may be required to take placement exams in math, English, and/or writing.
 The results are used to place students in the courses appropriate to their level of preparation.
 In some cases this may include a non-credit ESL class or introductory math class.

-When you transfer to Loyola, you'll have numerous resources at your disposal.
+When you transfer to Loyola University Chicago, you'll have numerous resources at your disposal.
 Watch this video to learn more about specific resources for transfer students.